 For industrial machine manufacturers, that means reduced machine downtime, increased safety, increased quality control, a data-driven supply chain, improved inventory, and much more.

-Digital transformation in smart manufacturing: manufacturers are focused on digitalization in four areas – connected products, connected production, new services and supply chain
+Digital transformation in manufacturing: manufacturers are focused on digitalization in four areas – connected products, connected production, new services and supply chain

-IoT-enabled smart manufacturing provides full visibility of assets, processes, resources, and products.
+IoT-enabled manufacturing provides full visibility of assets, processes, resources, and products.
 This, in turn, supports streamlined business operations, optimised productivity and improved ROI.

 The key to success is connecting equipment, integrating diverse industrial data, and securing industrial systems for the entire lifespan of equipment.